Connect with others who understand.

 Other Distant Metastasis Sites

-Lung cancer can also spread to other organs or tissues at lower rates.
-Metastases may be found in:
+Less commonly, lung cancer can also spread to other organs or tissues.
+Metastases may be found in the:

 • Heart muscle